darksea/keywordCompare/README.md

 dictionary.

-* When it finds a perfect match it will compare it to other words as well to find possible partial matches as well.
+* When it finds a perfect match it will compare it to other words as well to find possible partial matches.

 * If it does not find a perfect match then it will begin ripping apart the keyword and compairing it again against the same data, to try and